 Then measure 2″ from the bottom and secure the remaining shelf edging board so the bottom is at the 2″ mark.
 This will give you a 2″ gap under your console table.
 Adjust if you want a large space.

 Then repeat so you have two matching sides.

 At this point you may want a second pair of hands.
 I did not and ended up like this!
 I also would not recommend building furniture in flip flops.

-Then attach 4 21″ 2×2 boards so they line up with the 2×2 boards on the sides.
-Use pocket hole screws on the underside of the 2×2 boards again.
+Attach the boards so they line up with the boards on the sides.
+Use 2 1/2″ pocket hole screws on the underside of the 2×2 boards to secure.

-Now it’s time to attach the shelves.
-I used my circular saw to cut the 1×12 boards to 43 1/2″ long.
-Getting straight lines with a circular saw can be a huge headache.
+Getting straight lines with a circular saw can be a headache, especially to someone new to woodworking.
 This is how I like to get perfectly straight lines:

 - Start by marking your measurement.

 - Then line up your blade on the line that you need to cut on.
-I always line the blade up to the outside of the measurement mark so I don’t end up slightly shorter because the saw cuts out the width of the blade.
+I always line the blade up to the outside of the measurement mark so I don’t end up slightly shorter because the saw cuts out the width of the blade (called kerf).